cyberlink1/Mining-Scheduler/README.md

               month          1-12 (or names, see below)
               day of week    0-7 (0 or 7 is Sunday, or use names)

-So to rotate miners every sunday at 23:59 you would edit the crontab and enter
+So to rotate miners every Sunday at 23:59 you would edit the crontab and enter

 59 23 * * 7 /directory/where/scheduler/is/mining-scheduler -r